aluxnimm/outlookcaldavsynchronizer/README.md

 - **Expand all nodes in Synchronization profiles** Enabled by default, expands all nodes in the synchronization profiles to see the suboptions for network settings and mapping configuration.
 - **Enable Tray Icon** Enabled by default, you can disable the tray icon in the Windows Taskbar if you don't need it.
 - **Fix invalid settings** Fixes invalid settings automatically, when synchronization profiles are edited.
+- **Show Sync Progress Bar** and **Sync Progress Bar Threshold (Items)** Enabled by default, show a progress bar if more than the treshold of items need to be loaded during a synchronization run.
+If disabled, no progress bar is shown but be aware that for larger changes Outlook can freeze, since some operations need to be performed in the Outlook main thread.
 - **Accept invalid chars in server response** If checked invalid characters in XML server responses are allowed.
 A typical invalid char, sent by some servers is Form feed (0x0C).
 - ** Enable useUnsafeHeaderParsing** Enable, if the server sends invalid http headers, see common network errors.
 Needed for Yahoo and cPanel Horde servers for example.
 The general option overrides the setting in the app.config file.
 - **CalDav Connection Timeout (secs)** For slow server connections you can increaste the timeout value (default 90 secs).